slaeryan/slaeryan.github.io/posts/slae-assignment2-blogpost.md

 }
 ```

 And here is a fully-functional C source for a reverse shell payload.
-Stripping the C code down to it's essential details, we note the following syscalls to be made in our assembly code:
+Stripping the C code down to its essential details, we note the following syscalls to be made in our assembly code:

 1. socket
 1. connect